life-itself/community/vault/ouroboros-residency.md

 #### Weekends

-Daily Collective Practices will be reduced to one cooking session and a market shop on Saturdays.
+Weekends Collective Practices will be reduced to minimum to allow personal rest.

 ### Who is it for?